Princess festival underway in Lake Ronkonkoma

 “I never wanted to see the tree die, but I said if it ever did, let me know,” Arnett said.
 “Don’t let that go to firewood, please let me carve it.”

-The tree was topped off, and Todd Arnett erected a scaffold around its base — 28 feet in circumference — to begin sculpting 30 feet above the ground.
+The tree was topped off, and Todd Arnett erected a scaffold around its base — 28 feet in circumference — to begin sculpting additional sections 30 feet above the ground.

 Gerri Toman watched Arnett work, taking photos of his progress.
 Toman now lives in Sound Beach but grew up in Ronkonkoma and decided to attend the event with her family.